 Handwashing with soap is a foundational component of healthy schools.[i]

-Once in school, good hygiene practices help ensure children are healthy so they can attend class and focus on their lessons.
-Diarrhea is globally responsible for children missing a cumulative 272 million school days each year, and handwashing with soap—a simple behavior that can be promoted and practiced at school—has been found to help reduce school absenteeism due to diarrhea, influenza and conjunctivitis by up to 40-50 percent and the use of hand sanitizers was found to reduce rhinorrhea.[ii][iii]
+Good hygiene practices help ensure children are healthy, so they can attend class and learn.
+Globally, children miss a cumulative 272 million schooldays each year due to diarrhea, and handwashing with soap has been found to help reduce school absenteeism that is caused by diarrhea, influenza and conjunctivitis by up to 50%.
+The use of hand sanitizers was found to reduce rhinorrhea, a common symptom of the flu and cold-like illnesses.[ii][iii]

-[i] Pearson J & Mcphedran K (2008) A literature review of the non-health impacts of sanitation.
-Waterlines 27, 48-61.
+[i] Pearson J, Mcphedran K. A literature review of the non-health impacts of sanitation.
+Waterlines, 2008; 27: 48-61.

-[ii] Hutton, G. & Haller, L. (2004).
+[ii] Hutton G, Haller L. (2004).
 Evaluation of the costs and benefits of water and sanitation improvements at the global level.
 Geneva: World Health Organization.

 [iii] Pickering AJ, Davis J, Blum AG, Scalmanini J, Oyier B, Okoth G, Breiman RF, Ram PK.
 Access to Waterless Hand Sanitizer Improves Student Hand Hygiene Behavior in Primary Schools in Nairobi, Kenya.
 Am J Trop Med Hyg, 2013; 89(3): 411-18.